Mobile Apps vs Mobile Websites: Which one is Better for Your Business?

 Let’s have a look at how Home Depot delivers a personalized experience to its customers.

 The location service of the Home Depot mobile app is used by the company to provide tie in design trends and products localized to the area.
-The app is also designed to give guided directions to the customers after they enter a Home Depot store.
+The app is also designed to give guided directions to the customers after they enter a Home Depot store, plus it also allows customers to use coupons from websites like Raise.

 Mobile Websites: While some tools are popping up newly to improve website personalization, the depth of what you can personalize with mobile websites cannot be compared to mobile apps, especially the ones with static content.